tylermystery/builder/spec_sheet.md

 User selections can be saved, generating a unique, shareable URL.
 A dropdown menu in the header will display saved sessions, allowing a user to load a previous plan.

 ### Hierarchical Catalog Display
 The catalog is organized as a hierarchy of interactive items.
-Items can be either **Groupings** (e.g., "Activities," which contain other items) or final **Bookable Items** (e.g., "Escape Room," which can be configured and added to an event).
+Items can be either **Groupings** or final **Bookable Items**.
 This structure allows users to navigate from broad categories to specific details.

 ### The Interactive Card
 Every item in the catalog is presented on a versatile "Interactive Card."
 The card's appearance and functionality adapt based on the item it represents.
-All cards feature a **Heart (❤️) icon** for universal selection, allowing a user to add any item or grouping to their plan at any level of detail.
+All cards feature a **Heart (❤️) icon** for universal selection.

 ### Card Interaction Model
 Users can explore the catalog in two main ways:
-* **Focused Exploration:** Users navigate the hierarchy within a single card.
-A Grouping card has an **Options Control (⚙️)** that transforms the card to display a selected child item, and a **Parent Button (⬆️)** to navigate back up the hierarchy.
+* **Focused Exploration:** A Grouping card has an **Options Control (⚙️)** that transforms the card to display a selected child item, and a **Parent Button (⬆️)** to navigate back up the hierarchy.
-* **Broad Exploration:** A Grouping card features an **Explode (💥) button**, which replaces the single card with a grid of new cards for each of its child options.
+* **Broad Exploration:** A Grouping card features an **Explode (💥) button** which replaces the single card with a grid of its child options.
 A corresponding **Implode ( اجمع) button** collapses this grid back into the single parent card.

+All card-based click interactions are managed by a single, unified event handler that prioritizes specific button clicks (e.g., Heart, Explode) over general card clicks to ensure a non-overlapping and predictable user experience.

 ### Customizable Bottom Layer
-When a card represents a final **Bookable Item**, its **Options Control (⚙️)** switches from navigation to configuration.
-It displays specific variations (e.g., duration, style) that modify the item's price and details.
-A field for adding custom notes is also available on these cards.
+When a card represents a final **Bookable Item**, its **Options Control (⚙️)** switches from navigation to configuration, displaying specific variations (e.g., duration, style).
+A field for adding custom notes is also available.

 ### Dynamic Header
-A sticky header contains all primary event details and controls.
-A static **Tool Name** ("Event Builder") is positioned in the top-left and includes the trigger for the Beta Toolkit.
-The main title is a large, editable **Event Name** input field that dictates the browser's page title.
-Other controls include Date, Headcount, Event Goals, Total Cost, and the Save & Share button.
+A sticky header contains all primary event details and controls, including a static **Tool Name**, an editable **Event Name**, and other controls like Date, Headcount, Total Cost, and the Save & Share button.

 ### Filtering and Sorting
 A simple set of controls allows users to refine the catalog view by **Search by name** and **Price**.
 A "Sort by" dropdown controls the order of the main catalog.